nebari-dev/nebari/docs/source/04_how_to_guides/2_qhub-gcp-deploy_guide.md

 * `provider` specifies which cloud provider to use for the deployment.
 For GCP, you will write `gcp`.
 Possible options include `do` for Digital Ocean and `aws` for Amazon Web Services.

 * `ci_cd` refers to the continuous integration and continuous deployment framework to use.
 Currently, [github-actions](https://help.github.com/en/actions) is the supported framework.
+The `branch` parameter allow the user to control the main branch that is watched for PRs and commits.

 * `domain` is the top level url to put qhub and future services under such a monitoring.
 In this example, `gcp.qhub.dev` would be the domain for qhub to be exposed under.